Prof. Thomas Kang, Seoul National University, Korea

 Prof. Pong received his Ph.D. in Computer Science from Virginia Polytechnic Institute and State University in 1984.
 His research interests include Multimedia Computing, Computer Vision and E-learning.
 Prof. Pong is a recipient of the Pattern Recognition Society Award in 1990 and the HKUST Excellence in Teaching Innovation Award in 2001.
 In 2014, he led the HKUST team in the Wharton-QS Stars Awards Competition and was selected as Winner of the Natural Sciences Award and Runner-up of the Hybrid Learning Award.

 Prof. Patrick Safran, International Business School, Indonesia & Incheon National University, South Korea

-He was Adjunct Professor at Incheon National University (INU) and Head of International Relations of the International Center for Urban Water Hydroinformatics Research and Innovation, teaching climate-fragility risks and their potential implications on livelihoods and food security with strong focus on water resources management and planning (e.g., restoration and protection of aquatic ecosystems, resolution of water dispute and cooperation, disaster risk reduction), especially in the developing countries of Asia and the Pacific through an effective use of the official development assistance (ODA), the international cooperation and technical assistance.
+He is Expert for the European Commission¨CEducation, Audiovisual & Culture Executive Agency (Erasmus+).
+He was adjunct Professor at Incheon National University (INU) and Head of International Relations of the International Center for Urban Water Hydroinformatics Research and Innovation, teaching climate-fragility risks and their potential implications on livelihoods and food security with strong focus on water resources management and planning (e.g., restoration and protection of aquatic ecosystems, resolution of water dispute and cooperation, disaster risk reduction), especially in the developing countries of Asia and the Pacific through an effective use of the official development assistance (ODA), the international cooperation and technical assistance.

-Dr. Safran is the Honorary Theme Editor for Fisheries and Aquaculture of the UNESCO Encyclopedia of Life Support Systems and he has authored many papers covering his diversified career.
+Dr. Safran is the Honorary Theme Editor for Fisheries and Aquaculture of the UNESCO Encyclopedia?of Life Support Systems and he has authored many papers covering his diverse career.
 He has also participated in many international symposiums and delivered many keynote/invited speeches.